 Possible reactions | Well tolerated even with frequent use | May cause irritation if misused | Compatible with sensitive skin |

-This information allows the adjustment of the use of each ingredient according to the needs of mature skin:
+This information lets you adjust the use of each ingredient based on the needs of mature skin:

-- The shea butter is ideal for daily use thanks to its nourishing properties.
+- Shea butter is ideal for everyday use thanks to its nourishing properties.

 - The hyaluronic acid works quickly for immediate hydration.

-- The retinol, although powerful, must be used with caution, especially on sensitive skin.
+- While retinol is powerful, it should be used with care, especially for sensitive skin.

 Practical recommendations: